TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

            a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan Example 4: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
 Then go to the numbers page and add 5 i.e. press
            [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
 Key [M5] (not keys [M1] or [M4]), will then open the Run window, and then also open the TaskMan.
 Example 5: Setup Source M04 Target S02, and have added the number 5 - press [Lnk] - will then link files a04 and
            a02 to key [M4].
 Example 6: Setup Source S04 Target M02, and have not added any numbers - press [Lnk] - will then link files a04
            and a02 to key [S1].
 Example 7: Setup Source M04 Target M04, and have not added any numbers - press [Lnk] - will then link files a04
            and a04 to key [M1] i..e pressing key [M1] will run the macro in file a04 twice.
-Repeat again excactly, and the number of times will increase  by one each time.
+Repeat again exactly, and the number of times will increase  by one each time.
 If you have added a number then pressing key [Mnumber] will trigger the repeating macro.
 Example 8: File a03 has the text hello+C/R - link it to key S1 by setup S03 S03 press [Lnk][Lnk][Lnl][Lnk] and